 I like chewier cookies in chocolate chip and peanut butter cookies, and crunchy cookies in rolled or sliced cookies.
 You can control the texture of your cookies by adding an extra egg yolk, brown sugar, and softened butter to make the cookies chewier.
 You can make cookies thinner and crispier by using all white sugar, melting the butter fully, and reducing your flour by 2 tbsp.
-For more tweaks to customize your perfect cookie check out The Ultimate Cookie Troubleshooting Guide at Handle the Heat.

 The kind of flour you use makes a difference.

-Use unbleached, all purpose flour for cookie baking.
+Use unbleached, all-purpose flour for cookie baking.
 Bread machine flour has too much gluten and will toughen the cookies, making them chewier but also tougher.
 Pastry flour, on the other hand, doesn’t have enough structure and will make cookies spread into a puddle on the baking sheet.

 Don’t mix your batter too hard or too long.

 Your batter needs a bit of air so when you cream the butter and sugar, incorporate air but don’t beat it so long that the butter liquefies.
 One minute should be sufficient.
 You want it to hold its structure in the cookies, refraining from melting until it hits the oven’s heat.
 This will make the cookies flakier and lighter.
-Once you add the flour and baking powder, avoid over beating.
-You don’t want to awaken the gluten in the wheat, like you would when bread baking.
+Once you add the flour and baking powder, avoid overbeating.
+You don’t want to awaken the gluten in the wheat-like you would when bread baking.

 Use the correct measurements – liquid or dry – when measuring your ingredients.

 Liquid ingredients should be measured in a glass or plastic measuring cup, the kind with a spout for pouring.
 Dry ingredients are measured in the stacking measuring cups.
-There can be a variation of 1 tbsp. between 1 cup measured with a liquid measuring cup or a dry measuring cup.
+There can be a variation of 1 tbsp. between 1 cup measure with a liquid measuring cup or a dry measuring cup.
 That can have a big impact on your cookies.

 Chill the cookie dough before you bake it to give your batter more body and let your cookies rise a bit higher in the oven.
 You can even roll the cookies into small balls and freeze them for a few days.
 Then pop them frozen on your cookie sheet and bake them.
-Freezing cookies traps the butter globules into the dough so that when the oven temperature hits the dough, the fat globules melt leaving behind a light pocket of air in the finished cookie.
+Freezing cookies trap the butter globules into the dough so that when the oven temperature hits the dough, the fat globules melt leaving behind a light pocket of air in the finished cookie.